 - To help the students getting started with web programming using HTML5, PHP and My SQL. - To learn how to build own website. - To create dynamic content and user interface. - Embed objects in a web page. - Integrating the front end and backend perspective of the application. - B. Course Outcomes: At the end of the course, students will be able to - [CO.1].
 Create static HTML pages. - [CO.2].
 Create well-structured and easily maintained CSS code to present HTML pages in different ways. - [CO.3].
 Use JavaScript to add dynamic content to pages. - [CO.4].
-Create dynamic web pages using PHP and My SOL.
+Create dynamic web pages using PHP and My SQL.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 10

 (Summative) Assignment 2.5

 Attendance 2.5

 End Term Exam End Term Examination 35

 (Summative)

 Total 50

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking up the End Semester examination.
+student to be qualified for taking student to be qualified for taking up the End Semester examination.

 The allowance of 25% include es all types of leaves including

 medical leaves.

-List of Practical 1.
+Ī List of Pra ctical Ī 1.
 Use of Basic Tags

 a.
 Design a web page using different text formatting tags. b.
 Design a web page with links to different pages and allow navigation betweenweb pages. c.
 Design a web page demonstrating all Style sheet types 2.
 Image maps, Tables, Forms and Media a.
 Design a web page with Image maps. b.
 Design a web page demonstrating different semantics c.
 Design a web page with different tables.
 Design a web pages using table so that the content appears well placed. d.
 Design a web page with a form that uses all types of controls. e.
 Design a web page embedding with multimedia features.
 3. Java Script a.
 Using JavaScript design, a web page that prints factorial/Fibonacci series/anygiven series. b.
 Design a form and validate all the controls placed on the form using Java Script. c.
-Write a JavaScript program to display all the prime numbers between 1 and 100. a.
+Write a JavaScript program to display all the prime numbers between 1 and 100. · · write a savaseript program to display an the prime numbers between 1 and 100. a.
 Write a JavaScript program to accept a number from the user and display the sum of its digits. d.
 Write a program in JavaScript to accept a sentence from the user and display the number of words in it.
 (Do not use split () function). e.
 Write a java script program to design simple calculator.
 4. Control and looping statements and Java Script references a.
 Design a web page demonstrating different conditional statements. b.
 Design a web page demonstrating different looping statements. c.
 Design a web page demonstrating different Core JavaScript references (Array, Boolean, Date, Function, Math, Number, Object, String, regExp).
 5. Basic PHP I a.
 Write a PHP Program to accept a number from the user and print it factorial. b.
 Write a PHP program to accept a number from the user and print whether it is prime or not.
 6. Basic PHP II a.
 Write a PHP code to find the greater of 2 numbers.
 Accept the no. from the user. b.
-Write a PHP program to display the following Binary Pyramid: 0 1 1 0 1 0 1 0 1 7.
+Write a PHP program to display the following Binary Pyramid: 0.
+1 0 1 7.
 String Functions and arrays a.
 Write a PHP program to demonstrate different string functions. b.
-Write a PHP program to create one-dimensional array.
+Write a PHP program to create one-dimensional array. υ.
+Title a I III program to create one dimensional array.